 - 10 Diabetes Friendly Low Carb Bowl Recipes

 - Top 10 Comfort Foods Made Diabetes Friendly

 How do you make a diabetes grocery list?

 Let's check out some great additions to your pantry that, hopefully you and other members of your household will truly enjoy.

 WAIT!!
 Before you say "we don't eat herbs & spicy foods", think about what comes to mind when you say herbs and spices.
 Could it be a dish you tried years ago that had wayyyy too much rosemary or cayenne pepper?
 Try to explore the vast array of seasonings available that your whole family will enjoy.
 You can find all types of herb mixes to satisfy any craving- Southwestern, Jerk, Italian, etc.

 Herbs and spices add no extra carbs to your meal and can really help you keep plenty of flavor in your meals.
-Cinnamon, in particular, has been shown to have great benefits concerning glucose level control.
 Be sure to keep an eye on the expiration dates of your supply to make sure you are getting maximum benefits.